 Managing your sodium intake becomes easier after learning where and how to identify it.
 All of our foods contain salt in various quantities.
 Whether you consume natural foods or processed foods, salt is always present.

-The battle of adding salt to our food and create healthy eating habits.
+The battle of adding salt to our food and creating healthy eating habits.

-In a paradox, we discovered that eating healthy would benefit our chances to live a healthier lifestyle.
+In a paradox, we discovered that eating healthy would benefit our chances of living healthier.
 Dieting and exercising are not the only options to live a healthy way of life.
-With the help of our surroundings, we seldom envision that the only way to live happy and healthy is to be a specific size, weight, and look a certain way.
+With the help of our surroundings, we seldom envision that the only way to live happy and healthy is to be a specific size and weight and look a certain way.

 We indeed need to look healthy; here’s the word again.
 But what is healthy?
 How do we incorporate healthy habits into our lives?
-How do we successfully train our body to function the way we think it should?
+How do we successfully train our body to function how we think it should?

 It is simple, with baby steps!

 Salt is essential to our body, yes!
 Eating a lot of salt can lead to hypertension.
 With a balanced eating plan, you can start creating a heart-healthy lifestyle path you can follow and avoid unhealthy habits.